Versatile User Identification in Extended Reality using Pretrained Similarity-Learning: Methodology

-Previous research has shown that movement data should be preprocessed for identification with machine learning to remove noise from the data.
-We follow the preprocessing steps we discuss in \cite{Schell2022ComparisonSequences} and resample the original footage from 90 frames per second to 15 frames per second, as we found that neural network inputs should cover a longer time period with fewer frames rather than a shorter time period with more frames\cite{Schell2022ComparisonSequences}.
-All coordinates are then referenced to the head (i.e., body-relative; BR) and we compute the deltas between each frame, effectively producing the velocities for each feature (i.e., body-relative velocity; BRV).
-We take this idea one step further and compute the acceleration for all features (i.e., body-relative acceleration; BRA) by taking the deltas between each BRV frame, as preliminary experiments have shown that models perform even better with that encoding.
-Altogether, we end up with 18 BRA encoded features: (pos-x, pos-y, pos-z, rot-x, rot-y, rot-z, rot-w) $\times$ (controllers left \& right) + (rot-x, rot-y, rot-z, rot-w) $\times$ (HMD).
-Note, that for the HMD there remains only one quaternion for pitch and roll rotations, since position and yaw rotation have been used during re-referencing of the controllers and become obsolete as a consequence.
+Next, we computed the deltas between each frame, effectively producing the velocities for each feature (i.e., body-relative velocity; BRV).
+Then, we took this idea one step further and computed the acceleration for all features (i.e., body-relative acceleration; BRA) by taking the deltas between each BRV frame, as preliminary trials had shown that models perform even better with accelerations than with velocities.
+Altogether, we ended up with 18 BRA encoded features: (pos-x, pos-y, pos-z, rot-x, rot-y, rot-z, rot-w) $\times$ (controllers left \& right) + (rot-x, rot-y, rot-z, rot-w) $\times$ (HMD).
+Note, that for the HMD there remains only one quaternion for pitch and roll rotations, since position and yaw rotation had been used during re-referencing of the controllers and become obsolete as a consequence.
 All of these computations have been done using the Motion Learning Toolbox \cite{MLT}.